George-Britton/AI-Cost-Comparison/README.md

 GOAP contains an implementation of Jeff Orkin's _Goal-Oriented Action Planning_ (Orkin 2003), in which a queue of actions leading to a goal state is creating using the A* algirthm to search the actionbase's preconditions and effects.

+<sub>The Framework branch holds the skeleton that each AI is added onto, so that the only difference between each build is the AI included.</sub>

 ---------------------------------------
 References: